Tyler Eifert: 2018 season

 On March 15, 2018, Eifert signed a one-year contract to remain with the Bengals.

-During a Week 4 matchup against the Atlanta Falcons, Eifert was carted off the field in the second quarter with a right ankle injury.
+During a Week 4 matchup against the Atlanta Falcons, Eifert was carted off the field in the third quarter with a right ankle injury.
 The following day, it was revealed that Eifert suffered a broken ankle and would undergo corrective surgery, missing the remainder of the season.
 In four games, he totaled 15 receptions for 179 receiving yards and one receiving touchdown.